ray-project/ray/doc/source/serve/scaling-and-resource-allocation.md

 # Resource Allocation

-This guide helps you to:
+This guide helps you configure Ray Serve to:

-- scale your deployments horizontally by specifying a number of replicas
+- Scale your deployments horizontally by specifying a number of replicas
-- scale up and down automatically to react to changing traffic
+- Scale up and down automatically to react to changing traffic
-- allocate hardware resources (CPUs, GPUs, etc) for each deployment
+- Allocate hardware resources (CPUs, GPUs, etc) for each deployment

 (serve-cpus-gpus)=

-## Resource Management (CPUs, GPUs)
+## Resource management (CPUs, GPUs)

 You may want to specify a deployment's resource requirements to reserve cluster resources like GPUs.
 To assign hardware resources per replica, you can pass resource requirements to
 `ray_actor_options`.